 I like the user-friendly layout of the book and the wealth of easy to digest information it provides.
 If you would like one book to dip into as a quick reference guide, to my mind this is the one.

 While many of the regular photography magazines cover some aspects of mobile photography, Mobiography is a digital magazine exclusively dealing with mobile photography.
-It caters to both iPhone and android systems.
+It caters to both Apple and Android systems.
 Describing itself as ‘a leading go-to resource for those looking to make the most of the camera in their pocket – the smartphone’, the magazine’s aim is ‘to showcase, teach and inspire others how to take better photos with their smartphones’.
 The magazine covers all aspects of mobile photography and is an excellent learning resource.
 The magazine is subscription based, with some back issues available free.

 What I like

 The magazine has a great variety of informative articles and useful advice and it is supplemented by www.mobiography.net which also has a range of excellent articles, tutorials, reviews and interviews.
 Mobiography also offers regular mobile phone challenges on Instagram.

 Mobiography is also on YouTube and has some interesting podcasts, including this interview with Jo Bradford:

 While I look forward to learning more about the advanced features of Snapseed, I will say that I have used its basic tools often to edit my phone images and find it to be a quick and easy way to enhance my photos.

 Snapseed is available for iPhone and android phones and is free to download.